Nuri-Tas/nd-takehome/REPORT.md

 ### 3.1 How training data is generated

-The key decision.
-Two options existed:

-1. sample a *theorem*, then search for a proof — needs a prover, and can produce unprovable theorems;
-2. sample a *proof*, then read off which theorem it proves.

-I do **(2)**: start from random premises, repeatedly apply a randomly chosen *applicable* rule, and whatever the last line says is a theorem you have just proved. **Correctness is free by construction** — no search, no possibility of an invalid proof.
-Every proof is still re-checked by the real verifier.
+Our datasets are created in a random fashion.
+We start from random premises, repeatedly apply a randomly chosen *applicable* rule, and whatever the last line denotes by definition is a valid theorem.

 Result: **18,396 of 18,396** generated proofs pass the verifier.
 Zero invalid.
 About 5,400 proofs per second.